 - Add in the model the desired profiles, custom components, and other necessary items.

-- On the File menu, click Save > Save as model template.
+- On the File menu, click Save as > Save as model template.

-- Move the whole model folderfolder that is used for storing files associated with a model
+- On the View tab, click Screenshot > Project thumbnail to create a project thumbnail, or add a custom image named thumbnail.png in the model folderfolder that is used for storing files associated with a model

 Tekla Structures stores all files associated with a model in a folder it creates with the same name as the model database (.db1).